What Is Hepatitis B?

 - Belly pain

 Symptoms may not show up until 1 to 6 months after you catch the virus.
 You might not feel anything.
 About a third of the people who have this disease don’t.
-They only find out through a blood test.
+They find out only through a blood test.

 The most common ways to get hepatitis B include: